cynthiahqy/conformr-xmap-project/README.md

 for harmonising multiple data across classifications or statistics into a consistent validated dataset.

-It is not uncommon in empirical social sciences to encounter "panel" data that has been reported using different standards in different time periods.
+It is not uncommon in empirical social sciences to encounter "pseudo" [panel data](https://en.wikipedia.org/wiki/Panel_data) (sometimes also called longitudinal data) that has been reported using different standards in different time periods.
 Examples include occupation level labour statistics, or product level trade flows, whereby classification codes are updated periodically to reflect changes in category relevance.
 Over time categories may be added, removed or even split.

 In order to combine this kind of data into a single panel dataset, researchers must first harmonise the data across classification standards.
 In particular, researchers must make decisions on how to redistribute values when categories don't have a one-to-one correspondence.
 These decisions are often hidden in nested for-loops and case statements over each old-new category correspondence.
 The nature of nested loops make it difficult to review the dataset design, or even validate the data cleaning has been performed as intended.

-## From nested-loops to Data Maps
+## From nested-loops to Panel Maps
 `conformr` provides a matrix framework for applying transforming data between standards to:
 - avoid loss or duplication of data when converting between classifications
 - resolve conflicts between reported and calculated statistics